A flexible budget may be prepared: | Study Prep in Pearson+

 1

-Identify the key characteristic of a flexible budget: It is designed to accommodate changes in activity levels, unlike a static budget which is fixed and does not change with activity levels.

-Analyze the options provided: Evaluate each option to determine which aligns with the definition and purpose of a flexible budget.
+Analyze the options provided: Evaluate each option to determine its validity.
+For example, 'only for fixed costs' is incorrect because a flexible budget accounts for both fixed and variable costs.
+Similarly, 'only at the beginning of the accounting period' is incorrect because a flexible budget can be prepared at any time.

+Focus on the correct option: A flexible budget is prepared for any level of activity within the relevant range, as it adjusts to reflect changes in activity levels while maintaining the assumptions about cost behavior.

-Option 1: 'For any level of activity within the relevant range' - This is consistent with the purpose of a flexible budget, as it adjusts for varying activity levels within the relevant range.
+Conclude the reasoning: The correct answer is 'for any level of activity within the relevant range,' as this aligns with the purpose and functionality of a flexible budget in financial accounting.

-Option 2, 3, and 4: 'Only for the actual level of activity achieved,' 'Only at the beginning of the period,' and 'Only for fixed costs' - These do not align with the concept of a flexible budget, as it is not limited to actual activity, a specific time, or fixed costs.

 Watch next